xiaomi7732/HiddenDisposables/Readme.md

 * Let the caller decide - not reliable, caller might miss it, and that will become tedious;
 * Provide an extension method - I came this up, just a bit syntactic sugar, it reduces duplications.
-* Use a wrapper class of [PotentialDisposable](./PotentialDisposable.cs) - this is the solution given in the original post, I refreshed it with newer syntax to make it cleaner;
+* Use a wrapper struct of [PotentialDisposable](./PotentialDisposable.cs) - this is the solution given in the original post, I refreshed it with newer syntax to make it cleaner;

 Have fun!